 Secondly, if your business discloses personal information overseas, it may be responsible for any breach of the APPs by whom it discloses the information to.
 For example, if you disclose personal information to a US-based marketing agency, and it allows the information to be stolen, then you may be held liable under Australian law.
 Therefore, before you hire any overseas third party, you should ensure that you have confidence in their privacy and data security capabilities.

-First, ensure that you refer to the Australian Privacy Principles, not the National Privacy Principles (NPP).
-The APP replaced the NPP in 2014.
+First, ensure that you refer to the APPs, not the National Privacy Principles (NPP).
+The APPs replaced the NPP in 2014.

 Secondly, state how your business exchanges information with third parties.
 For example: